Preparing for the Law School Admissions Test (LSAT)

 Preparing for the Law School Admissions Test (LSAT) | Image

 Law schools thrive on numbers, and along with a strong GPA, the LSAT is the most integral quantitative factor for your admission to a top law school.
-Law school admissions weighs your LSAT score significantly, about two-thirds on it and one-third on your GPA.
+Law school admissions weigh your LSAT score significantly, about two-thirds on it and one-third on your GPA.

 The LSAT is scored on a scale from 120-180.
-To be competitive at the top 25 law schools your score should be 160 and above, while the top 10 law schools are more competitive, and you must strive for a 170 or higher.
+To be competitive at the top 25 law schools, your score should be 160 and above, while the top 10 law schools are more competitive, and you must strive for a 170 or higher.
 Each point makes a huge difference in your score and increases your odds at top schools.

-When should you take the LSAT
+When should you take the LSAT?

 Students who plan to go to law school immediately after receiving their undergraduate degree should take the test the summer after their junior year.
 Work professionals should plan to take the test a full year before attending law school.
-Law schools typically have rolling admissions meaning they admit students as they receive completed applications.
-Applying in September or October is considered early, it is also the ideal time to apply to secure your seat in a law school.
+Law schools typically have rolling admissions, meaning they admit students as they receive completed applications.
+Applying in September or October is considered early; it is also the ideal time to apply to secure your seat in a law school.
 Submitting your application in November is considered on time, submitting in December is late, and applying in January and February is obscenely late.
-Check closing dates for each law school you will apply to but plan to compile each of the required application components and get your application in early.
+Check closing dates for each law school you will apply to, but plan to compile each of the required application components and get your application in early.

 How to prepare for the LSAT